Arnob-Adhikary/Scan-to-BIM-Toolkit/README.md

 1. Model your complex geometry as a **solid** within a Revit in-place mass or a conceptual mass family (`.rfa`).
 2. Open the `Mass_to_Family.dyn` script.
 3. Select the solid mass geometry.
-4. Provide a name and a save location for the new family file that will be created.
+4. Provide a Family Name and Category for the new family file that will be created.
 5. Click "Run".
-The script will generate a new Generic Model family (`.rfa`) containing your geometry and load it back into the project.
+The script will generate a new Generic Model family instance containing your geometry.

 ---